hyundai-robotics/doc-hrscript/10-etc/1-proc/5-intr_def.md

 ### Brief

 - Operates only in interrupt watch intervals.
 - Arithmetic expressions are supported as interrupt conditional expressions.
+(However, local variables cannot be used.)
 - Allow another interrupt handling (multiple interrupt) while performing an interrupt program.